2023

 Tasting Notes:

-This wine opens with fresh fruit on the nose of plums, spice, berries and touch of oak.
-Medium intensity entry leads to a lean mid palate and soft tannins around the back of the palate with integrated acidity and a lingering finish.
-Hints of light oak surround a very structured and nuanced mid palate reminiscent of great Bordeaux.
+This wine opens with heavy fruit on the nose of plums, spice, berries, big fruit, earth, smoke and a touch of oak.
+Medium intensity entry leads to a full and developed mid palate with soft tannins around the back of the palate, integrated acidity and a lingering sweet finish.
+Hints of light oak surround a very structured and pleasing mid-palate.

 The balance of the fruit and structure provide for aging potential for a number of years.